mbabynames search ✿

 Yogi Chase

-"noble and strong" (Yogi) meets "hunter" (Chase).
+"one who practices yoga" (Yogi) meets "hunter" (Chase).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard C in Chase gives a clean break after Yogi's open vowel ending.

 Yogi Knox